mathemakitten/transformers-with-linear-attention/README.md

     * This means we need to store preds at every single output of the last normalized attention layer at a cost of `O(nm)` where `n = number of input tokens` and `m = target vocabulary size`

+Metric to be used is [bits per character](https://stats.stackexchange.com/questions/211858/how-to-compute-bits-per-character-bpc).

 ### Dataset stats
 Writing these down for my own personal sanity.